didymus707/scraper/README.md

-# scraper
+# Scraper
 A Web Scraper is a program that quite literally scrapes or gathers data off of websites.

 The main goal of this project is to put into practice concepts learned in Object Oriented Programming.
 Particularly, classes and access to their attributes.

 ![screenshot](./scraper.png)